-Justin C. Roberts
+Justin Charles Roberts

 Prior to joining Roberts & Roberts, Justin practiced at Parsley Coffin Renner LLP in Austin, Texas, where he represented electric and natural gas utilities in complex regulatory proceedings before the Public Utility Commission of Texas and the Railroad Commission of Texas.

-Justin has experience in all three branches of Texas’s state government.
-Early in his career, Justin served as a law clerk for Justice Paul W. Green of the Texas Supreme Court.
+Justin also has experience in all three branches of Texas’s state government.
+Early in his career, Justin served as a briefing attorney for the Honorable Paul W. Green of the Texas Supreme Court.
 He subsequently served as General Counsel of the Texas House Republican Caucus during the 83rd Legislative Session, after which he enjoyed a stint as the General Counsel of the House Select Committee on Federalism & Fiscal Responsibility.

 Justin completed his undergraduate studies at Vanderbilt University, receiving a Bachelor of Arts (B.A.) in Public Policy Studies with an emphasis in Middle East Policy.
 He went on to receive his Doctorate of Jurisprudence (J.D.) from St. Mary’s University School of Law, where he served as the Editor in Chief of the St. Mary’s Law Journal, which is one of the most frequently cited law journals by state and federal courts.

 Personal Background and Interests